THE DEFINITIVE

 9. Offer

 Sometimes it’s the actual offer or conversion action that’s deterring visitors.
-You might want to consider adjusting your price point, changing the time or day of your event, rewording the title of the book, or other adjustments of the lead magnet itself.
+You might want to consider adjusting your price point, changing the time or day of your event, rewording the title of the book, or other adjustments to the offer itself.

-You can run A/B testing to see which kinds of offerings your customers want.
+You can run an A/B test to see what kinds of offers your customers want.
 But you should also ask them directly.
 How do they want to receive value from you, and what will they give in exchange for that value?
 Don’t be afraid to ask for feedback.

 10. Progress Bar